-One of the most important things you can do to prevent the spread of COVID-19 (or the Coronavirus) is to disinfect any surface which has had contact with hands¹.
+One of the most important things you can do to prevent the spread of COVID-19 (or the Coronavirus) is to disinfect any surface which has had contact with your hands¹.

-COVID-19 has a protective coating which makes it very strong, allowing it to infect other cells.
+COVID-19 has a protective coating that makes it very strong, allowing it to infect other cells.
 This coating, however, can be completely eradicated once it meets alcohol² (ie. hand sanitizer or an alcohol-based cleaning wipe).

 Be careful using disinfectant wipes or any alcohol-based cleaner if you’re going to be disinfecting your vehicle, as the alcohol allows things such as the leather on seats and steering wheels to lose their natural oils and become dry or brittle.